colinoflynn/raymarine-axiom-rescue/README.md

 <Engineering_Part_No>E70363</Engineering_Part_No>
 ```

+**NOTE: See note below, you may wish to simply replace the size/checksum/sig values for all units that share the same image with a global find/replace, so you don't need to worry about the exact engineering PN.**

 You'll find three sections that all reference `"http://raymarineupdate.raymarine.com/RaymarineUpgrades/raymarine_axiom_upgrade-4.00.85.img"`, we'll need to update the three fields: `Size`, `MD5_Checksum`, and `SIG_Checksum` so our patched update is accepted.

 The first two are easy, run: